bigcommerce/dev-docs/docs/api-docs/headless/carts.md

 ```

-### Logging in and redirecting a customer
+### Signing in and redirecting a customer

-If you passed the `customer_id` in the [Create a Cart](/api-reference/store-management/carts/cart/createacart) request, redirect the customer to the login URL first before redirecting them to the cart or checkout pages.
-To do so, create a customer login JWT using the same `customer_id` and set the `redirect_to` parameter to the relative path of the desired redirect URL.
+If you passed a `customer_id` in the [Create a Cart](/api-reference/store-management/carts/cart/createacart) request, redirect the customer to the sign in URL first, before redirecting them to the cart or checkout pages.
+You can create a customer login JWT using the same `customer_id` and set the `redirect_to` parameter to the relative path of the desired redirect URL.

 **Customer login JWT payload example**